 As co-legislators discuss moving away from an internal market legal basis, or opting for a dual one, the packaging industry stresses that taking this route would further exacerbate these pressures by increasing fragmentation of the Union market and paving the way for a patchwork of national packaging legislations, thus undermining the objective of creating one circular economy comprising all Member States, to the detriment of consumer safety, environmental protection and European competitiveness.
 Europe needs just one circular economy covering the whole bloc, not 27 miniature ones.

-Download the join letter here.
+Download the joint letter here.